oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 ### 6.7.1 Mapping QUIC Transport Errors to MQTT Session State

 The MQTT Session persists across a sequence of Network Connections [MQTT5] §4.1.
 A failure at the QUIC layer breaks the Network Connection but does not automatically terminate the MQTT Session.
-The Session continues until the Session Expiry Interval elapses (MQTT 5.0) or the client sends a CONNECT with Clean Session=1 (MQTT 3.1.1).
+The Session continues until any of the following occurs: the Session Expiry Interval elapses (MQTT 5.0), the client sends a CONNECT with Clean Session=1 (MQTT 3.1.1), the client or server sends an `MQTT.DISCONNECT` with Session Expiry Interval set to 0 (MQTT 5.0), or the broker explicitly terminates the session (e.g., during session takeover per Section 6.5.2).

 ### 6.7.1.1 Abnormal Transport Shutdown